ErayBalkaya/8_Weeks_Challenge/Case_Study#2/README.md

 ![pizza_toppings](https://github.com/ErayBalkaya/Case_Study-2/assets/159141102/5009fe90-6277-4949-9d47-4f43b0ea7c27)

-⭐Before you start writing your SQL queries however - you might want to investigate the data, you may want to do something with some of those null values and data types in the customer_orders and runner_orders tables!
+⭐Before you start writing your SQL queries however - you might want to investigate the data, you may want to do something with some of those null values and data types in the customer_orders and runner_orders tables!Click [HERE](https://github.com/ErayBalkaya/8_Weeks_Challenge/blob/main/Case_Study%232/Pizza_Runner.sql) to see how.
 ## Case Study Questions

 #### A. Pizza Metrics 🍕 🍕